-- 6 If the Manager becomes non-functional after a Retirement Plan is accepted the IFO can use the same - 7 procedure outlined in the Requirements section to transfer the ccTLD to a new manager.
-In such cases - 8 the original timeline for retiring the ccTLD shall not change. - 9 If the Manager breaches the Retirement Plan the IFO should work with the Manager to reinstate the - 10 Retirement Plan.
-If this is not possible the IFO can advise the Manager that it will maintain the Default - 11 Retirement Date from the Notice of Retirement.
+If the Manager becomes non-functional after a Retirement Plan is accepted, the IFO can use the same procedure outlined in the Requirements section to Transfer the ccTLD to a new Manager.
+In such cases the Retirement Date set with the previous manager shall not change unless it is in accordance with this Retirement Policy.

+If the Manager breaches the Retirement Plan, the IFO should work with the Manager to reinstate the Retirement Plan.
+If this is not possible, the IFO can advise the Manager that it will maintain the Default Retirement Date from the Notice of Retirement.